DocDBrown/RedKangarooOS/CONTRIBUTING.md

 Thank you for considering contributing to RedKangarooOS!
 We appreciate your interest in improving our open-source Rust-based operating system.
 Whether you’re here to report bugs, suggest new features, contribute code, or enhance documentation, this guide will help you get started.

+The principle of finanical justice will apply to all contributors based on their contribution if this is operating system is comercialised.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)